-CHEM 4320L - Molecular Structure and Organic Synthesis Laboratory lab and the advanced organic research lab.
+CHEM 4320L - Molecular Structure and Organic Synthesis Laboratory

+Students perform multi- step synthesis and identify unknown and synthesized compounds.
+A variety of chemical and spectroscopic characterization methods are used.
+This course seeks to bridge the gap between the elementary organic lab and the advanced organic research lab.
 It allows students to develop critical reasoning skills, computational skills and oral and written presentation skills necessary for a professional career in science.
 This course may be used as a senior capstone experience.
 Prerequisites: CHEM 2220/CHEM 2240L (2)